 So let’s look at what you need to include in a disaster recovery plan.

 The first point to keep in mind is that you need to plan broadly for 2 different scenarios:

 - Your website has been hacked – it has a malware infection or hacker intrusion

 - A natural disaster (e.g. your hosting provider has disappeared in an earthquake) that does not involve a malware infection or a hacker intrusion

-Your plan will be a bit different for each, so let’s deal with the easy one first: the natural disaster.
+Your plan will be a bit different for each, so let’s address the one that’s easiest to deal with first: the natural disaster.

 A natural, catastrophic disaster happens

 Here are the things you need to have in place to deal with this scenario:

 1. Website backups: